Area(s) of ExpertiseGender, development, material culture, Philippines, urbanization, Social Entrepreneurship, alternative transnational economies

-Lynne Milgram’s research is rooted in anthropology, but lends itself to interdisciplinary collaborations of all kinds.
-Analyzing the commoditization of crafts, consumption and small-scale entrepreneurial activities in the northern Philippines, Milgram’s doctoral research traced the channels through which women exercise agency in their changing roles in craft production and trade with the advent of global market forces.
-Subsequently analyzing the socioeconomic and political impacts of microfinance development projects mounted throughout the Philippines, Milgram explored the relationship between the institutional claim to empowerment and the capacity of program structures to generate ‘real’ opportunities for women.
+Lynne Milgram’s research is rooted in gender studies and anthropology, but lends itself to interdisciplinary collaborations of all kinds.
+Analyzing the commoditization of indigenous craft production and trade in Ifugao province, northern Philippines, Milgram’s doctoral research analyzed the criteria women use to determine their differential engagement in cultivation and craft-making activities and whether to produce market-oriented or for-local-use textiles and baskets.
+Subsequently investigating the socioeconomic and political impacts of microfinance development projects mounted throughout the Philippines, Milgram explored the relationship between the institutional claim to empowerment and the capacity of microfinance program structures to generate “real” opportunities for women.
+Pursuing these issues but with regard to emergent spheres of women’s work, Milgram has analyzed Philippine women’s engagement in the growing global trade and consumption of secondhand clothing, specifically that between the Philippines and Hong Kong, and women’s work as street vendors.
+Both enterprises straddle formal/informal and legal/illegal practice and are growing arenas of labour and livelihood given increasing rural-to-urban migration and the lack of formal-sector jobs.

 1997 PhD, Department of Social Anthropology, York University Dissertation: “Crossover, Continuity and Change: Women's Production and Marketing of Crafts in the Upland Philippines."